bnjmnrsh/CloudflareWorker-middleman-API/readme.md

 # A simple middleman API boilerplate for Cloudflare Workers

-A recipe for a light middleman API using [Cloudflare Workers](https://blog.Cloudflare.com/introducing-Cloudflare-workers/), which includes whitelisting origin requests, fetching multiple third party endpoints, caching, and a single collated JSON response.
+A recipe for a light middleman API using [Cloudflare Workers](https://blog.Cloudflare.com/introducing-Cloudflare-workers/), which includes whitelisting origin requests, fetching multiple third-party endpoints, caching, and a single collated JSON response.
 PR's welcome.

 ## Why?